nmningmei/BOLD5000_autoencoder/README.md

 # BOLD5000_autoencoder
 autoencoder trained on BOLD5000 dataset

+# Inspiration

+Even when participants view images of living and non-living objects that they are not able to discriminate behaviorally, we are able to classify the correct categories based on the functional magnetic resonance imaging blood-oxygen-level-dependent (fMRI BOLD) responses above chance level.
+In short, the BOLD response provides more information than behavior in classifying the categories.
+While significant, the area under the receiver operating characteristic curve (ROC AUC) is low, so we sought to utilize transfer learning \cite {yosinski2014transferable} to improve the performance.
+Yosinski et al.’s work was based on supervised machine learning, but a system trained with unsupervised machine learning is more generalizable \cite {bengio2012deep}.
+Thus we trained an autoencoder which is an unsupervised machine learning algorithm that consists of two parts: an encoder and a decoder.
+An encoder extracts “features” that compresses the input, and then the decoder reconstructs the input based on the extracted “features”.

 # Requirements
 - Python 3.5+
 - mricrogl - convert dcm to nii.gz, dcm2niix package